 To get started with Sophos UTM you have to download the ISO, register on the project’s website, get a user license and upload it to the server for further configuration.
 Once installed, you can bring up the browser-based management interface and run through the brief setup during which you can upload the license.

 The Sophos website hosts PDFs of the quick-start guide, an administrator’s guide, and community-supported bulletin boards.
 The Sophos Knowledge Base hosts articles on different aspects of the distro.

 Sophos UTM is not shipped with any package management option as all features are included in the distro which can be enabled as per the requirement.
 The distro includes the Up2Date utility for installing updates to the firewall’s firmware, and for fetching newer patterns for components, such as the antivirus and the Intrusion Prevention System.

 Sophos UTM can manage a network of up to 50 IP addresses for free.
 The distro includes a first-rate list of tools, many of which are similar to the paid enterprise edition.
 It enables the firewall as soon as it is installed and allows you to tweak the firewall to enable the flow of required traffic.
 This allows the inexperienced users to reap the benefits of the distro right from the start.

 Untangle NG Firewall

-Untangle’s hosted firewall can be set up via an easy to use interface.
+Untangle’s hosted firewall can be set up via an easy-to-use interface.
 You can also gain granular control over the traffic by defining complex rules that combine multiple criteria.

-Untangle does not come with any pre-installed components but its recommended package installs over a dozen applications and services including a web filter, spam blocker, application control, captive portal, virus blocker, WAN balancer, bandwidth control, as well as the firewall.
+Untangle does not come with any pre-installed components but its recommended package installs over a dozen applications and services including a web filter, spam blocker, application control, captive portal, virus blocker, WAN balancer, bandwidth control, as well as firewall.
 Some of the applications that Untangle does not install are an ad blocker, intrusion prevention, and web cache.

 The majority of Untangle’s apps in the free version are 14-day trials.